Aroueterra/Dawn-breaker/README.md

 Windows 10 / .Net Framework 4.7.2

-An Xbox / Xbox interfacing gamepad
+An Xbox / Xbox interfacing gamepad - (Keyboard instructions were not comepletely implemented)

 ## Installation